Chnouk Tru Health Center Water Project – Cambodia

 Chnouk Tru is a floating village located on the Tonle Sap River about 5 kilometers off the national highway.
 In the floating village a person’s livelihood is completely determined by the ebb and flow of the river, which swells to four times its size in the rainy season.

-Everything in Chnouk Tru is floating: families live on homes on floating bamboo and tied up to their neighbors’ houses, there is a floating market, gas stations, cell phone shops, and wedding hall.
+Everything in Chnouk Tru is floating: families live on homes on floating bamboo and tied up to their neighbors’ houses, there is a floating market, gas stations, cell phone shops, and a wedding hall.
 There is a stilted health center and primary school that students and patients must take a boat to during the rainy season.

-The river is their only source of water and it is used for all of their cooking, cleaning, bathing needs.
+The river is their only source of water and it is used for all of their cooking, cleaning, and bathing needs.
 Toilets are nothing more than a missing slat in an enclosed area for privacy in a corner of the house.

 A serious lack of sanitation exists in Chnouk Tru due to the community’s dependency to the river as their sole water source.
 While the majority of Chnouk Tru’s residents make a living by fishing, there are many unemployed residents in the area and many residents of the floating villages are displaced people or families who are unable to buy land.
 Floating village residents also suffer from higher rates of alcoholism, domestic violence, illiteracy, theft and HIV/AIDS than the rest of the country.